djiboutian-axolotl/djiboutian-axolotl.github.io/_posts/2021-05-31-wasnt-going-to-post.markdown

 I quickly realized, though, that there was more to the tangle than just a tangle when, within the tangle, I felt something wet.

-*Huh,* I wondered, *How is my hair still wet?
+*Huh,* I wondered. *How is my hair still wet?
 I haven't been near water in about half an hour.*

 I pulled at the tangle some more before realizing that the wet felt more substantial than water.
 Fearing the worst, I decided to smell my fingers.
 Thankfully, strangely, 'twas *mint*.